DommyMM/wuwa-ocr-api/README.md

 ## Known Limitations

 - Only handles English for now
-- Image must be a screenshot of an Echo
+- For echo type: Image must be a screenshot of an individual Echo
-- Assumes the crop is of the region {"top": 0.11, "left": 0.72, "width": 0.25, "height": 0.35} from a full screenshot
+- For import type: Image must be a full screenshot from the character builder